 I continued to eat the sandwich in peace.
 I was alone, I was all alone.
 That was the way I liked it.

 I shut my eyes, loving myself and loving the world, loving silence more than all.

 I concentrated my attention on this love and this made me bubble with more love.
 It was the greatest feedback loop of all time.

 "WHAT DO YOU WANT, ARE YOU KEEPING ME AWAKE—"

-I open my eyes and see an eight year boy centimetres away from me face, shouting into my ear, spitting into my face.
+I open my eyes and see an eight-year-old boy centimetres away from my face, shouting into my ear, spitting into my face.

 "ARE YOU HERE TO DISTRACT ME SO I MAKE A HUGE MISTAKE.
 OR ARE YOU SOMEONE OUT THERE, WHO'S A LITTLE BIT LIKE ME."

 I squint at him, then begin to raise my hand.

 "WHO KNOWS DEEP D— no brother please don't I'm sorry I'll be quie—"

 Bang!
 And the dirt is gone.